 Best concerts this weekend in Chicago: Jan 23–Jan 25

-A local weekend roundup of standout live shows in Chicago (Jan 23-26).
+A local weekend roundup of standout live shows in Chicago.

-Kingston Mines - Chicago Blues Center, Carol's Pub, and more.
+Includes venues like House of Blues Chicago, FITZGERALDS SIDEBAR, Kingston Mines - Chicago Blues Center, and more.

 -